-The organisation shall ensure and demonstrate that all personnel performing activities affecting the implementation and maintenance of its chain of custody are competent on the basis of appropriate training, education, skills and experience.
+The organisation shall ensure and demonstrate that all personnel performing activities affecting the implementation and maintenance of its chain of custody are competent based on appropriate training, education, skills and experience.

 2.5.2 Technical facilities

 The organisation shall identify, provide and maintain the infrastructure and technical facilities needed for effective implementation and maintenance of its chain of custody with the requirements of the standard.